-Specify LOGGING if you want the creation of a database object, as well as subsequent inserts into the object, to be logged in the redo log file.
+Specify LOGGING if you want the creation of the LOB, and subsequent inserts into the LOB, to be logged in the redo log file.
 LOGGING is the default.

 Specify NOLOGGING if you do not want these operations to be logged.